gordonguthrie/literatecodereader/docs/index.md

 (Of course the sensible approach would be to break the libraries out into their own repos and include them as versioned dependencies, but that often doens't happen).

+It would make sense to include `markdown` as an input type too - that way markdown docs could be intermixed with code on the file system (yes I did write an architecture page in markdown lolol)
+- obvs the `markdown -> markdown` transformation would be *cough* slight

  <div>
  {% for item in site.data.contents.toc %}
      <h3>{{ item.title }}</h3>